WuerthPhoenix/tornado/doc/61-tornado/engine-configuration.rst

    -  **nats_extractors**: List of data extractors for incoming Nats messages (Optional).
       Valid extractors are:

-        - **FromSubject**: using a regex, extracts a value from the Nats subject and adds it to the *event.metadata* scope using the specified key.
+        - **FromSubject**: using a regex, extracts the first matching group from the Nats subject and adds its value to the *event.metadata* scope using the specified key.
 Example:

           .. code:: toml